jmhodges/justrun/README.md

 servers.
 (For instance, a web server whose templates you are editing.)

 When a directory is passed in a file path, justrun will watch all files in that directory, but does not recurse into subdirectories.
+A nice trick you can pull is using `find . -type d` and the `-stdin` option to include all directories recursively.
+Use the `-i` (ignored file list) option wisely when you do so.

 Examples
 --------